robwatt/cookieAuthProject/README.md

 Based on the work by https://medium.com/@evangow/server-authentication-basics-express-sessions-passport-and-curl-359b7456003d

+## Purpose

+The point of this project is to show how cookie based authentication works in a CORS environment.
+There are 2 different clients:
+* Web client
+* Outlook add-in

+Outlook add-in by necessity run in a different origin than the server so it was a perfect client to use.
+The web client makes it easy to test without the setup of the Outlook add-in.

+## Details

 This project builds out the example to include
 * CORS support
 * A seperate web application